m1ten/hakim/README.md

 Each day, individuals from the historical time period will arrive at the immigration checkpoint.
 You must examine the following:

-- **Health Documents**: Check for any signs of diseases or past illnesses.
+- **Traits**: Characteristics of the individual, such as Traveler or Religious, which may provide clues to their health status or mandate requirements.
 - **Symptoms**: Pay close attention to the traveler’s physical symptoms, such as fever, coughing, or rashes, which may indicate infection.
-- **History**: Review the individual’s background and place of origin to see if they may have been exposed to any known epidemics from their time period.

 ### Mandates